rishdang/Gotreut_Training/README.md

-# Gotreut Training
+# Gotreut Training PCAP

 Password is "GOTREUT" without caps.
-Open in wireshark to begin post extraction.
+To begin, open in wireshark post extraction.